yuewangg/Robotics_Coursera/README.md

 # Robotics_Coursera
 Coursera_Robotics_Penn_Code
-The course assignment code is implemented with MATLAB.
+The course assignment code is implemented with Octave.